cj-mclaughlin/ITK.jl/README.md

 ```

 ## Current Development Notes
-There is currently one working image registration function, which performs translation registration with Mattes Mutual Information metric, and either an Amoeba optimizer or a Gradient Descent optimizer.
-I am currently working on a more parameterized set registration functions, as well as the ability to register images saved in memory as Julia arrays, as opposed to only images saved to disk.
+There is currently four parameterized translation registration functions, and two simple test registration functions.
+Currently working on an option to pass in Julia image arrays, as opposed to only passing in paths to images saved on disk.
+If there are any specific functions that you would like ported to Julia, feel free to message me directly or write up an issue.

 ## Docs
 Currently unavailable.
 For now, see comments on source wrappers at src/ITK.jl.

 ## Build Issues
 Currently working on Ubuntu 18.04.
-Looking to compile for backwards and multi-platform in the future.
+Looking to compile backwards and multi-platform in the future.